 The elongated head and signature snout are easy to spot and distinguish them from other types of bugs.

 While most subspecies of weevil are harmless, they can still cause some damage.
 They are often attracted to food, so you may see them more frequently around pantries or in other areas where food is stored.

-Small tiny brown bugs that you’ve been seeing in your house and kitchen are most likely cockroaches.
+These small tiny brown bugs in house that fly are most likely cockroaches.

 Nymphs are young cockroaches and look very similar to adults, but their small size and distinct color make them easy to identify.
 Nymphs have six legs, just like their adult counterparts, and they both have long antennae.

 In addition, cockroaches are constantly molting and growing darker with every shedding cycle.
 As a matter of fact, the small, tiny brown bugs that you’re seeing might not even be cockroaches; they could just be their babies.